-To conclude our recommendations, in this bakery you can taste the most delicious sweets from Barcelona.
-After a long day seeing the sites of Barcelona, this offers a comfortable space to rest and taste sweet home-made desserts.
+To end on a sweet note, head to this bakery to taste the most delicious sweets in Barcelona.
+After a long day of sightseeing, this place offers a comfortable space to rest and taste sweet homemade desserts.

-La Pallaresa is famous for its crema catalana, xurros, among others.
-But its most famous product is el suizo, “Swiss” hot chocolate topped with cream, which has been happily eaten for more than a century by Barcelonans.
-Try dipping the xurros in the chocolate for a delicious treat!
+La Pallaresa is famous for its crema catalana, xurros, and many other delicious treats.
+But the most famous of them all is el suizo, the Swiss hot chocolate topped with cream, which has been happily eaten for more than a century by Barcelonans.
+Try dipping the xurros in the chocolate for heaven on Earth!